About Me: Your guide to Healing and Authentic Living

 Hi, I'm Maria.

-I know what it’s like to look like you’re thriving while quietly falling apart.
-To be the one who holds everything together for your family & your job, while no one sees how much it costs you.
-If you grew up needing to earn love by being perfect, if you learned early that your safety depended on keeping others happy, and if you’re exhausted from performing a version of yourself that isn’t quite real... you're in the right place.
+This personal journey led me to specialize in helping women like you: high-achieving, successful individuals who have quietly endured childhood trauma, toxic relationships, and deep emotional neglect.
+You’re often described as "strong" or "put together," the friend everyone leans on.
+You are used to surviving, to holding everything together for your family and your job, even when no one sees the immense cost to you.
+If you grew up needing to earn love by being perfect, if your safety depended on keeping others happy, and if you are exhausted from performing a version of yourself that is not quite real... you are in the right place.

-They’ve been told they’re “fine” because they’re functioning.
-They’ve survived by staying busy, staying sharp, and staying quiet about what really happened.
-But surviving isn’t the same as healing—and deep down, they know that white-knuckling their way through life can’t be the whole story.
+They have been told they’re “fine” because they are functioning.
+They have survived by staying busy, staying sharp, and staying quiet about what really happened.
+But surviving is not the same as healing, and deep down, you know that white knuckling your way through life cannot be the whole story.

 • Practicing for over 16 years